Prateek816/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-A deep-learning system that classifies plant leaf images into 38 disease/healthy classes using a custom Convolutional Neural Network (CNN) and additionally estimates disease severity using image segmentation.
+A deep-learning system that classifies plant leaf images into 38 disease/healthy classes using a custom Convolutional Neural Network (CNN)
 Dataset used:
 New Plant Diseases Dataset (Kaggle) https://www.kaggle.com/datasets/vipooooool/new-plant-diseases-dataset/data